Learn How a Sewer Dye Test Can Be Used to Discover Leaks or Pipe Defects

-Do you know how to perform a residential sewer dye test to discover leaks?
-Municipalities will conduct a sewer dye test to determine if freshwater and storm water run-off are entering the city’s sanitary sewer lines.
+Do you know how to perform a residential sewer dye test to discover leaks or pipe defects?
+Municipalities will perform a dye test on a sewer to determine if freshwater and storm water run-off are entering the city’s sanitary sewer lines.
 This is one of the main reasons why raw sewage overflows into creeks and neighborhood drainage systems.
-The two lines – sewage and storm water drainage are purposely separated to prevent this from happening.
-Municipalities also conduct investigations to see if sewer leaks are causing roadway washouts, or other defects.
-There are of course other types of water leak testing, to learn more read this leak testing guide.

 Residential Sewer Dye Testing